LaurentMT/pybitid_demo/README.md

 # PyBitID

-This is a python implementation of the BitID demo application originally developed in Ruby.
+This is a python implementation of the BitID demo application originally developed in Ruby

-Video demonstration (ruby): https://www.youtube.com/watch?v=3eepEWTnRTc Live demo: http://vps90685.ovh.net:8080/
+Video demonstration (ruby): https://www.youtube.com/watch?v=3eepEWTnRTc

+Live demo: http://vps90685.ovh.net:8080/

 The goal of this toy project is to illustrate how the BitId protocol works and how to implement it with helper functions provided by the PyBitId library.